sanukin39/UnityRequestReview/README.md

 2. Import this library

 ## Import Google Review Package
 Please go to the [Package Download page](https://developers.google.com/unity/archive#play_in-app_review) and download the Unitypackage.
-Then, import it
+Then, import it.
 ![Preview](https://github.com/sanukin39/UnityRequestReview/blob/main/images/downloadpackage.png)

+## Import this library
+Please go to the [Release Page](https://github.com/sanukin39/UnityRequestReview/releases) and download the latest package.
+Then, import it.